 Note: Because the log scan can take some time, you might not see all of the automatically discovered log sources immediately after deploying the first USM Anywhere Sensor.

-AT&T Alien Labs™ (OTX™) is an open information-sharing and analysis network providing users with the ability to collaborate, research, and receive alerts on emerging threats and indicators of compromise (IoC) such as IPs, file hashes, and domains.
+AT&T Alien Labs™ Open Threat Exchange® (OTX™) is an open information-sharing and analysis network providing users with the ability to collaborate, research, and receive alerts on emerging threats and indicators of compromise (IoCs) such as IP addresses, file hashes, and domains.

 You must have an OTX account to receive alerts based on threats identified in OTX.
 This account is separate from your USM Anywhere account.
 Go to The World’s First Truly Open Threat Intelligence Community to create an OTX account.

 Note: If you do not already have an OTX account, click the Sign up link.
 This opens another browser tab or window that displays the OTX signup page.
-After you confirm your email address, you can log into OTX and retrieve the unique application programming interface (API) key for your account.
+After you confirm your email address, you can log in to OTX and retrieve the unique API key for your account.

-For more information about OTX integration in USM Anywhere, see Open Threat Exchange® and USM Anywhere.
+See Open Threat Exchange® and USM Anywhere for more information about OTX integration in USM Anywhere.

 In the DirectConnect API Usage pane, click the icon to copy your unique OTX connection key.